fusedio/fused-docs/docs/reference/fused/core/_download.md

 **Arguments**:

 - `signal_key` - A relative key for signalling done status.
-Files are written using `create_path` and this key to deduplicate runs.
+Files are written using `file_path` and this key to deduplicate runs.
 - `fn` - A function that will be run once.